elagat/Sieve-of-Eratosthenes/README.md

 # Sieve-of-Eratosthenes
-A program written in Java to find all the prime numbers up to a ceratin number
+A program written in Java to find all the prime numbers up to a certain number